vincentbatten27/Multi-Factor_Investing/README.md

 # Multi-Factor Investing

 This repository contains the full implementation and research framework for an adaptive multifactor investing strategy, orignally developed as part of a financial engineering capstone.
-The goal of this project is to leverage simulation-based learning algorithms to achieve five different optimazation goals: Returns, Volatility, Downside Volatility, Sharpe, and Sortino.
+The goal of this project is to leverage simulation-based learning algorithms to achieve five different optimization goals: Returns, Volatility, Downside Volatility, Sharpe, and Sortino.

 ## Overview